 Here’s a template you can send to find out what the sign-up guarantee is for your city:

 Subject: Sign-up Bonus For A New Uber Driver

 I am thinking about signing up to drive with Uber.
-Can you please tell me what the sign-up bonus is for [insert your city here]?
+Can you please tell me what the sign-up guarantee is for [insert your city here]?

 [insert your name here]

 How does Uber determine which cities get which sign on guarantees?

 There are two factors that go into this: how many drivers there already are and the demand for more drivers.
 For instance, the guarantee in a larger city will likely be higher than in a smaller city, but even small cities can have a high demand for drivers, so it’s always best to sign up using a referral code: 3e3dg, so you can get that guarantee if there is one available in your city.